Business process management (BPM): analysis, automation, and profit growth through eliminating inefficiency

 Analysis and design: determining the current state of processes and the areas of inefficiency that need to be changed or improved.

-A simple way to spot information silos in a process is to map it out.
+A simple way to identify information silos in a process is to map it.

 This strategy involves visually describing or diagramming current business processes, including tasks and participants.